pason-systems/battle-tanks-client-stubs/README.md

 * Parse a JSON message

 What to do next:
-* Start receiving and parsing game piece and board state messages from the publish/subscribe socket
+* Start receiving and parsing game state messages from the publish/subscribe socket
 * Create an algorithm and send game moves back to the server

 Good luck!